dcrow0/dcrow0.github.io/_tabs/physics.md

 ## Work

-I am currently Quantum Error Correction Manager at Atom computing.
+I am currently Quantum Error Correction Manager at Atom Computing.

 I spend much of my time thinking about quantum error correction, fault-tolerance, and architecture of quantum computers based on neutral atoms.
 I also enjoy thinking about compilation of quantum gates, circuits, and algorithms, resource estimation, simulation, and neutral atom physics.
 In all of my work, I enjoy switching back and forth between pencil-and-paper math and writing software.